ankitacoder3/Machine-Intelligence-AI-ML-MI302/README.md

   #### 1. Clone the 'Machine-Intelligence' github repository.
   #### 2. Navigate to the 'Machine_Intelligence' Directory in that.
   #### 3. Open command prompt and navigate to the 'Machine_Intelligence' Directory in that.
-  #### 4. Then, navigate to the individual directories in the command prompt
+  #### 4. Then, navigate to the individual directories in the command prompt [Except- the 'Basics' directory]
   #### 5.